 Social impact investment can provide new ways to more efficiently and effectively allocate public and private capital to address social and economic challenges at the global, national and local levels.
 While these innovative market-based approaches will not replace the core role of the public sector or the need for philanthropy, they can provide a potentially powerful means for leveraging existing capital.

 The objective of the Policy Framework for Investment (PFI) is to mobilise private investment that supports steady economic growth and sustainable development, contributing to the economic and social well-being of people around the world.
 Drawing on international good practices, the PFI proposes guidance in policy fields critically important for improving the quality of a country’s enabling environment for investment.
 It encourages

 The Guidance provides recommendations for responsible mineral supply chains to help companies to respect human rights and avoid contributing to conflict through their mineral or metal purchasing decisions and practices.

 In 2014, many countries implemented the latest international guidelines for compiling FDI statistics.
 The new standards have resulted in significant changes in FDI statistics, including new measures of FDI at the global level.

 English, PDF, 1,007kb

 Latest statistics for foreign direct investment (FDI) flows and international mergers and acquisitions (M&A).
-Analysis, trends and forecasts from the OECD using FDI statistics collected.
+Analysis, trends and forecasts from the OECD using FDI statistics collected to latest international guidelines.